-To accommodate projected growth, the Development Areas are established as defined areas in Albemarle County to promote density and mixtures of uses supported by public water and sewer infrastructure, multimodal transportation networks, public parks, and public safety services.
-In AC44, the areas of Places 29, Pantops, the Southern and Western areas, Crozet, the Village of Rivanna, and the Town of Scottsville (shown on the map on this page) are designated as the County's Development Areas.
+To accommodate projected growth, the Development Areas are established as defined areas within the county to promote density and mixtures of uses supported by public water and sewer infrastructure, multimodal transportation networks, public parks, and public safety services.
+For the purposes of this plan, the following areas of Places 29, Pantops, Southern and Western areas, Crozet, the Village of Rivanna, and the Town of Scottsville, as shown on the County Developments Areas Map, are designated as Development Areas within Albemarle County.

 Per Virginia State Code (§ 15.2-2223.1), any locality may amend its Comprehensive Plan to incorporate one or more Urban Development Areas (UDAs).
-Like the County's Development Areas, UDAs are areas that the State recognizes as appropriate for higher-density development supported by public utilities and infrastructure.
-State programs, such as the Virginia Department of Transportation's (VDOT's) SMART SCALE program, fund improvements in UDAs.
+Like the County's "Development Areas," UDAs are areas that the State recognizes as appropriate for higher density development supported by public utilities and infrastructure.
+There are state funding programs that fund improvements within UDAs, such as VDOT's SMART Scale program.
 For the purposes of the State Code, all Development Areas and the Town of Scottsville are designated as UDAs in Albemarle County.